-Students are expected to adhere to dates and deadlines established by the Graduate School; in order to be considered for certificate completion, portfolios need to be turned in by the first draft disquisition due date.
+Students are expected to adhere to dates and deadlines established by the Graduate School; in order to be considered for certificate completion, portfolios need to be turned in by the initial submission deadline (first draft disquisition).
 This ensures CTC Board Members have adequate time to review the portfolio.

 Additionally, CTC Board members often ask students to complete portfolio revisions.
-If revisions are requested, they need to be submitted by the final disquisition due date.
+If revisions are requested, they need to be submitted by the final submission deadline (final disquisition).
 See NDSU dates and deadlines for more information.

 If students do not meet these deadlines, or need to complete additional revisions the following semester, university policy requires all students to be enrolled.
 The enrolled credit could be in students’ home department (disquisition credit, for example), OR, if all credits are completed in their primary program, students can register for COMM 793 / 893 (see Dr. Vosen Callens for permission).

-The capstone teaching experience and associated teaching observations are critical components of the College Teaching Certificate program.
-The student and cooperating teacher should commit to adhere to the following expectations.
-Supervising faculty must meet regularly with the candidate to focus on and discuss key dimensions of teaching college courses:
+During your practicum, your field experience supervisor will observe you a minimum of three times.
+Your practicum and associated teaching observations are critical components of the College Teaching Certificate program.
+During the semester, you should meet regularly with your field experience supervisor to focus on and discuss key dimensions of teaching college courses: